JithinKS97/dynamic-learning/README.md

 The routes of each of the pages can be found in the 'clients/routes' directory.
 Detailed documentation for each of the components are provided in the components' js files.

-## Errors Encountered during Installation (For Wondows)

-### 1) choco does not exist
-This is usually because choco might not have been installed using admin access

-### 2) meteor does not exist
-This can be due to two main reasons.
- i)  This might be due to not installing using admin access ii) There are cases where meteor starts working only after closing and reopening the terminal used to install it.

-- These were some of the errors I have come across.
-If you find more, post it and we will solve it.

 ### 1) Workbook creator